 When displayed, the permissions options applied to the field are indicated by a check mark.

-To remove a column from the ticket field list
+To add or remove a column from the ticket field list

-- On the Ticket Fields admin page, click the options icon () to display the list of available columns.
+- On the Fields page, click the options menu icon () to display the list of available columns.
 Columns currently applied to the list are indicated by a blue check mark.

-- Click the column(s) you want to remove from the ticket fields list.
-The column is immediately removed from the list.
+- Click the column(s) you want to apply to or remove from the ticket fields list.
+The change is applied to the list immediately.

 To sort your ticket fields by column